 She started her career helping innovate the beginning of 3D computer gaming and was part of inventing the beginning of multimedia – audio, video and games – on computers.

-Maria is also an Industrial Advisory Board advisor for the University of Essex, School of Computer Science and Engineering, a global public speaker, a writer, an artist and occasionally an actress.
+Maria is also an Industrial Advisory Board advisor for the University of Essex, School of Computer Science and Engineering, part of VR-AID, a global public speaker, a writer, an artist and occasionally an actress.

 Maria was born and raised in New Mexico, USA near where they drop-tested the atom bomb.
 At age 2, she drew her first face.
 At 7, in the basement of a military installation, she was first exposed to programming.
 At 17 she became the first person to study both Computer Science and Fine Art at her university.
 She is now a dual-national, living in London, UK.